 Wood Outdoor Kitchen

 Wood is a popular choice for building an outdoor kitchen, as it is a natural material that blends the concept of the indoors with the backyard.
 It mimics the look and feel of an indoor kitchen, as most indoor cabinets and drawers are made with wood.
 For many, it is aesthetically pleasing and allows for plenty of customization options with paint or stain.
-However, wood has drawbacks.
+However, wood has drawbacks as a material for your outdoor living space.
 If placed outside for lengths of time in wet weather, wood will rot over time and will need to be replaced.
 Repeated exposure to the elements will degrade the finish as well, requiring continuous maintenance.
-If the outdoor kitchen design includes appliances such as a grill, there is also a concern for fire safety.
+If the outdoor kitchen design includes cooking appliances such as a grill or pizza oven, there is also a concern for fire safety.
 Certain measures can mitigate the effects of heat and wet weather, such as by using pressure-treated wood and cement backer board.

 Concrete Outdoor Kitchen

 Concrete is a durable material that is also affordable and fire-resistant.
 As such, it is certainly a viable option to use concrete blocks to construct a backyard kitchen.
 Some customization options exist for concrete, such as by incorporating decorative elements like stone and tile.
 It is beneficial to use concrete near outdoor kitchen appliances, like a refrigerator, oven or island, as it holds up under extreme heat.
 A few drawbacks to consider are installation, the look of concrete, and maintenance.
-Working with concrete block requires masonry skills, so the kitchen would have to be properly installed by a contractor.
+Working with concrete block requires masonry skills, so the outside kitchen would have to be properly installed by a contractor.
 The look of concrete is not universally appealing either, so this material may only work for some.
-It is also susceptible to cracking, breaking, discoloration, and crumbling over time, requiring replacement and upkeep.
+A concrete countertop, or any concrete material for your outdoor living space, is also susceptible to cracking, breaking, discoloration, and crumbling over time, requiring replacement and upkeep.